BBsimonaBB/Pacman-BerkeleyAI/README.md

 This project requires a Python version no higher than 2.7 !
 The project does not run on Python 3.10

-##Usage
+## Solutions

-Here are the requirements that I implemented in my project: http://ai.berkeley.edu/search.html
+Here are the solutions that I implemented in my project: http://ai.berkeley.edu/search.html

 I evaluated my solution with the help of the tests given my the project and they all successfully passed.
 Q1: Depth First Search